 Table 13 asked investors "Do you consider a company's carbon emissions in your investment decisions for any of the following reasons?
-(0=not at all important, 4=very important)" The only response out of 11 that received an average rating above the midpoint of 2 is "Carbon emissions are bad for wider society" (47%/2.11).
-This suggests that investors care about carbon risk mostly for non-financial reasons, consistent with Krueger, Sautner, and Starks (2020), rather than for financial reasons (e.g. Bolton and Kacperczyk, 2021).
+(0=not at all important, 4=very important)."
+The only response out of 11 that received an average rating above the midpoint of 2 is "Carbon emissions are bad for wider society" (47%/2.11).
+This suggests that investors care about carbon risk mostly for non-financial reasons, consistent with Krueger, Sautner, and Starks (2020), rather than for financial reasons (e.g., Bolton and Kacperczyk, 2021).
 Moreover, given the Table 10 finding that few investors believe that they can affect the cost of capital, this response is likely due to a distaste for investing in stocks that harm society, rather than an attempt to reduce emissions.
 As one traditional investor wrote, "Carbon emissions ARE bad for wider society.
 I just don't believe that investment decisions of public funds, even exclusions, have any impact."
-A sustainable investor said in an interview that clients have a distaste for emitting firms, and that disinvesting would have no social impact.
+A sustainable interviewee said that clients have a distaste for emitting firms, and that disinvesting would have no social impact.

 For traditional investors, no response received an average rating above 2, with "carbon emissions are bad for wider society" most popular (36%/1.74), followed by "higher carbon emissions increase downside risk" (31%/1.69).
-For sustainable investors, "carbon emissions are bad for wider society" was again top (61%/2.62), while "our clients track the carbon footprint of our portfolio" (58%/2.52), "our firm's values or net zero policies influence the carbon footprint of our portfolio" (54%/2.40), "higher carbon emissions increase downside risk" (54%/2.36), "our fund's mandate constrains the carbon footprint of our portfolio" (54%/2.32) and "our fund's reputation depends on the carbon footprint of our portfolio" (42%/2.12) all scored above 2.
-This is one of the few questions with meaningful differences between sustainable and traditional funds.
-These likely arise because many sustainable funds have a mandate that includes carbon emissions; in addition, carbon emissions are arguably the most common ES issue against which they are assessed.
+For sustainable investors, "carbon emissions are bad for wider society" was again top (61%/2.62), while client wishes (58%/2.52), firm values or net zero policies (54%/2.40), downside risk (54%/2.36), fund mandates (54%/2.32), and fund reputation (42%/2.12) all scored above 2.
+The differences between sustainable and traditional funds likely arise because many sustainable funds have a mandate that includes carbon emissions; in addition, carbon emissions are arguably the most common ES issue against which they are assessed.

-The overall least popular response was "Higher carbon emissions increase returns" (4%/0.69), with "Higher carbon emissions lower returns" rated significantly higher (22%/1.45).28 This contrasts the academic literature, which documents a positive or no relationship between emissions and returns (Bolton and Kacperczyk, 2021; Aswani, Raghunandan, and Rajgopal, 2024; Atilgan et al., 2024; Zhang, 2024).
+The overall least popular response was "Higher carbon emissions increase returns" (4%/0.69), with "Higher carbon emissions lower returns" rated significantly higher (22%/1.45).
+This contrasts the academic literature, which documents a positive or no relationship between emissions and returns (Bolton and Kacperczyk, 2021; Aswani, Raghunandan, and Rajgopal, 2024; Atilgan et al., 2024; Zhang, 2025).
 Nevertheless, "higher carbon emissions lower returns" remained significantly below 2 for both traditional (16%/1.23) and sustainable investors (31%/1.75), suggesting that return expectations are less important for funds' attitude to carbon emissions than many ES constraints.
-Also notably, returns are significantly less popular than downside risk for both sets of investors, echoing earlier findings that portfolio managers are particularly concerned with underperformance.
+Also notably, returns were significantly less popular than downside risk for both sets of investors, echoing earlier findings that portfolio managers are particularly concerned with underperformance.